Living on the edge: Phase transitions in convex programs with random data: Conic integral geometry and the statistical dimension

-To prove that the statistical dimension controls the location of phase transitions in random convex optimization problems, we rely on methods from \term{conic integral geometry}, the field of mathematics concerned with geometric properties of convex cones that remain invariant under rotations and reflections.
-Here are some of the guiding questions in this area: \begin{itemize} \item \textit{ What is the probability that a random unit vector lies at most a specified distance from a fixed cone?} \item \textit{ What is the probability that a randomly rotated cone shares a ray with a fixed cone?} \end{itemize} The theory of conic integral geometry offers beautiful and precise answers, phrased in terms of a set of geometric invariants called \term{conic intrinsic volumes}.
+To prove that the statistical dimension controls the location of phase transitions in random convex optimization problems, we rely on methods from \term{conic integral geometry}, the field of mathematics concerned with geometric properties of convex cones that remain invariant under rotations, reflections, and embeddings.
+Here are some of the guiding questions in this area: \begin{itemize} \item \textit{ What is the probability that a random unit vector lies at most a specified distance from a fixed cone?} \item \textit{ What is the probability that a randomly rotated cone shares a ray with a fixed cone?} \end{itemize} The theory of conic integral geometry offers beautiful and precise answers to these questions, phrased in terms of a set of geometric invariants called \term{conic intrinsic volumes}.

-In the next section, we introduce the intrinsic volumes of a cone, we compute the intrinsic volumes of some basic cones, and we state the key facts about intrinsic volumes.
-Section~\ref{sec:cone-formulae} contains more advanced formulas from conic integral geometry, which are essential tools for identifying phase transitions.
-We revisit the statistical dimension in Section~\ref{sec:revisit-stat-dimen}, where we develop some elegant new characterizations.
+In Section~\ref{sec:conic-intr-vol}, we formally introduce the intrinsic volumes of a cone and we compute the intrinsic volumes of some basic cones.
+We state the key facts about intrinsic volumes in Section~\ref{sec:int-vol-props}.
+Sections~\ref{sec:steiner} and~\ref{sec:kinematic} contain more advanced formulas from conic integral geometry, which are essential tools in our approach to phase transitions.
+In Section~\ref{sec:revisit-stat-dimen}, we establish the equivalence of the two characterizations of the statistical dimension, given in Definition~\ref{def:sdim-int} and Proposition~\ref{def:sdim}.
+Section~\ref{sec:sdim-canon} explains why the statistical dimension is canonical.

 The material in this section is adapted from the book~\cite[Sec.~6.5]{scwe:08} and the dissertation~\cite{am:thesis}.
 The foundational research in this area is due to Santal{\'o}~\cite[Part IV]{sant:76}.
 Modern treatments depend on the work of Glasauer~\cite{Gl,Gl:Summ}.
 In these sources, the theory is presented in terms of spherical geometry, rather than in terms of conical geometry.
-As noted in~\cite{ambu:11c}, the two approaches are equivalent, but the conic viewpoint provides simpler formulas and has key benefits that are only revealed through deeper structural investigations.
+As noted in~\cite{ambu:11c}, the two approaches are equivalent, but the conic viewpoint provides simpler formulas and has other benefits that are revealed by deeper structural investigations.